-The countertop is covered with ceramic tile.
-The countertop is properly installed and in good condition.
+The countertops are covered with slab quartz.
+The counter tops are properly installed and are in good condition.

 Ventilation in this bathroom is provided by a ceiling fan.
 This fan was operated and was found to be working satisfactorily.

 A ground fault circuit interrupter (GFCI) is a device that detects ground faults (current leakage to ground).
 It protects you from electrocution.
 GFCI protection is required for receptacles in bathrooms, kitchens, garages, unfinished basements, crawlspaces and at exterior receptacles.
 GFCI protected receptacles were found in this bathroom.